FortechRomania/js-team-showcase/how-we-work/performance/checklist.md

 All these are important but if we focus on the rendering part and on the moment when the users sees the relevant content, then optimizing CRP is about shortening the delay of the [first meaningful paint](https://developers.google.com/web/tools/lighthouse/audits/first-meaningful-paint).
 A few points to consider are:

 #### Use Server Side Rendering
 Modern JS frameworks (Angular, React, Vue) support server side rendering, allowing the application to become **universal**.
 Here's a guide to implement [server side rendering in React](https://medium.freecodecamp.org/demystifying-reacts-server-side-render-de335d408fe4).
-SSR minimizes the time you wait for the first meaningul paint because your components render on the server and the client only needs to load HTML and CSS.
-This also ensures that we can defer loading javascript files.
+SSR minimizes the time you wait for the first meaningful paint because your components render on the server and the client only needs to load HTML and CSS.
+This also ensures that we can defer loading JavaScript files.

 #### Defer JavaScript execution
 If the user doesn't need JavaScript to see the initial render, we can use the `defer` attribute on script tags.